 Bottle - Corrosive Sublimate, Felton, Grimwade & Duerdins, circa 1900 Reg.
 No: SH 850593

-- Also known as mercury chloride.
+- Also known as mercury chloride or calomel.
 Used in a mental health hospital pharmacy, in Victoria, Australia.
 Used in the treatment of syphillis before the advent of antibiotics.
 It was inhaled, ingested, injected and applied topically.
 Poising was a side effect.
 Made: Felton, Grimwade & Duerdins Ltd.

 - The drug Corrosive Sublimate in tablet-form is contained in a small dark brown bottle sealed with a cork.